 Possibly the most common side effects of any prescription drug are gastrointestinal issues, including nausea, constipation and diarrhea, because most drugs go through the digestive system to be absorbed.
 Other common aftereffects include drowsiness, pain and skin reactions.
-Read about side effects specific to women and seniors.
-Students also face issues involving everyday drugs.

 While dizziness may not seem like a serious side effect, it can have grave consequences.
 For elderly patients or those already unsteady on their feet, random dizziness can cause a fall that could lead to broken bones.

 For the elderly, especially those who are already battling other medical problems, a broken hip can take a deadly toll.
 Because dizziness is a common side effect of most prescription drugs, patients should be acutely aware of any vertigo-like feelings.